shakhawath14/Calculatator/README.md

 I designed a simple calculator using HTML, CSS, and JavaScript to enhance my front-end development skills.

 The calculator can perform fundamental mathematical operations like addition, multiplication, division, and subtraction.

+## LICENSE
+This project is licensed under the MIT License - see the LICENSE file for details.